A renowned professional training orchestra.

-UBCSO is one of the leading student training orchestras in Canada, providing young musicians with the opportunity to rehearse and perform a diverse classical repertoire — including many new, exciting works — in the world-class Chan Centre for the Performing Arts, all while earning course credit toward their B.Mus. and M.Mus. degrees.
+The UBCSO is one of the leading post-secondary orchestras in Canada.
+It provides musicians in training with the opportunity to learn, rehearse, and perform a diverse classical repertoire and gain professional-level experience while earning course credit toward undergraduate and graduate degrees.

-Aspiring conductors can apply to the M.Mus. in Conducting, an intensive training program in Choral, Orchestral, or Wind conducting that features private study and significant podium time.
+Aspiring conductors can apply to the Master of Music in Conducting, an intensive training program in choral, orchestral, or wind conducting that features private study and significant podium time.